PhewP/php-intro/README.md

 11. Develop a euroconversor from euros to pounds.

 12. Develop a conversor from euros to dollars or pounds.
 The user must choice one and only one.

+13. Expand the exercise 10 allowing the user to upload their own images.